deardeer/DataDrivenEffect/README.md

 	    }

-	"name" represents the name of the effect, "magroups" contains the information of ant.
-In "magroups", "orange" represents the groupid of the this part of ant which consists of "mainfo" and "malist". "mainfo" stored the information of the ant, such as color, shape, groupid, gap. "malist" consists of "path", "ant" and "boundary". "path", "ant" and "boundary" present aspectively the path, itself and the boundary of the effect.
+	where "name" represents the name of the effect, "magroups" holds multiple Marching Ants effects.
+Each one is indexed by a unique id (e.g., "orange" here), and two decriptive information "mainfo" and "malist". "mainfo" stored the non-geometric information of the ant, such as color, groupid, gap. "malist" defines the geometry information, i.e., "path", "ant" and "boundary".

-- If you create the canvas, please set the id of the canvas you create as the canvasId, the effect of the ant will render on the canvas you create.
-If you don't create canvas which means you don't specify canvasId or the canvasId you input is undefined, the function will create a 800x800 canvas and the effect of ant will render on this canvas.
+- canvasId: the id of the canvas on which Dynamic Effect to be rendered.
+If canvas is undefined, a 800x800 canvas will be created.

 	e.g., canvasId = "aecanvas"